Boundary values, random walks and $\ell^p$-cohomology in degree one: Boundary values and simple random walks

-Here is the avatar of this viewpoint: if $g$ does not take ``enough distinct values'' then its class is trivial.
-This motivates the introduction of boundary values.
-The following argument is well-known, it may probably be traced back to Strichartz \cite{Strich}, if not earlier. \begin{lem} Assume $h$ is a $p$-harmonic function (\ie an element of minimal $\D^p$-norm in its cohomology class).
-If there exists a $c \in \kk$ such that $\forall \eps >0$ the set $X \setminus h^{-1}(B_\eps(c))$ is finite (where $B_\eps(c) = \{ k \in \kk \mid |c-k|<\eps\}$).
-Then $h$ is constant (so $[h]=0$). \end{lem} \begin{proof} First, one may assume $c=0$ by changing $h$ up to a constant.
-Then $\forall t >0$, the truncated function $h_t$ defined by
+The following argument is well-known (it may probably be traced back to Strichartz \cite{Strich}, if not earlier) and motivates the introduction of boundary values.
+The proof is extremely similar to that of Lemma \ref{tholoso-l} (it also works for $c_0$ and $\ell^1$, but not $\ell^\infty$). \begin{lem} Assume $h \in \D^p(\Gamma)$ is such that $h \to c$ as $|x| \to \infty$.
+Then $h$ belongs to $\srl{\ell^p(X) + \kk}^{\D^p}$ (so $[h]=0$). \end{lem} \begin{proof} First, one may assume $c=0$ by changing $h$ up to a constant.
+Then $\forall \eps >0$, the truncated function $h_\eps$ defined by

-is distinct from $h$ only on a finite set, and so $[h_t] = [h]$.
-However, its $\D^p$ norm is smaller, which contradicts minimality, unless $h_t = h = 0$. \end{proof} In fact, with a little more effort, one could check the following.
-Let $h \in \D^p(\Gamma)$ be as in the lemma but not necessarily $p$-harmonic.
-Then the functions $h-h_t$ are finitely supported (thus in the trivial class) and $h-h_t \overset{\D^p}{\to} h$ (see the proof of Proposition \ref{tcohoml1-p}).
-Thus $h \in [0]$.